FROL256/diffrender_tutorials/README.md

 # Installation of complex opt. tools (optional, -DCOMPLEX_OPT=ON)

-Sorry for this sh*t, we need Eigen for advanced optimisation methods for a while (use https://github.com/kthohr/optim)
+Sorry for this, we need Eigen for advanced optimisation methods for a while (use https://github.com/kthohr/optim)

 1) Download Eigen 3.4